-Don't be left in the dark wondering whether or not you won a big prize on any of these great Arizona Lottery games.
-This page will tell you everything you need to know about playing the AZ Lottery such as draw schedules, how to claim a prize, winners and buying tickets.
+The Arizona Lottery has a range of exciting games with great prizes for players to try their luck on.
+This page will tell you everything you need to know about playing the AZ Lottery such as draw schedules, game information, how to claim a prize, and where to buy tickets.